Feda2020/CodeRepo-HM18-Online-Offline-Budget-Trackers/README.md

 ## Test

-Run node test and opened the application on the localhost, run the application offline and entered values then turned it online and refresh and watched the data syncing.
+Run node server.js and opened the application on the localhost, run the application offline and entered values then turned it online and refresh and watched the data syncing.

 ## Questions
 In case of any additional questions please visit my GitHub link: [Feda2020](https://github.com/Feda2020)